hackclub/hackclub/workshops/ajar/README.md

 How do we even approach that?
 It goes something like this:

-1. Create an infitie loop that calculates the postition of the cell 60 times a second.
+1. Create an infinite loop that calculates the position of the cell 60 times a second.
 If you're familiar with video games you might recognize 60 times a second as 60 frames per second or _60 fps_.
 More in a bit.
 2. For each frame, move the cell closer to the mouse location by a given amount.